schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 ![](fig/intel-mpiicc.png)

-# Why does one want to build MPI on Hoffman2 Cluster?
+# Why would one want to install one's own MPI on Hoffman2 Cluster?

-- Build a custom version with features not enabled in the system-wide MPI installation
+- Build custom MPI with features not enabled in the system-wide MPI installation

+    - CUDA, AMD GPU, MPI/threading support
+    - Various compiler support (different versions of gcc, etc.)

 - Test a particular version of the MPI library